Charts

 Aaaaaand it's done! ✅

 Note that this is just one example of how charts can be created and used.
 There may be hundreds of use cases that we did not cover here, and that are waiting for you to discover.
-Before you do that, though, let's learn more about the and .
+Before you do that, though, let's learn more about the Chart types and Data aggregations.